renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 How about a program that does maths for us?

-That's pretty simple, here's some examples:
+That's pretty simple, here are some examples:

 {% highlight ceylon %}
 value x = 2 + 2;